Baledin/cdm-catcher/README.md

 - processCONTENTdm add/edit are not performing as expected.
 Delete command works as intended and removes the resultant record from CONTENTdm after re-indexing
 - Provide samples input files
 - Flesh out README with command-line argument details

+## Known Issues

+- A known issue with Catcher (not cdm-catcher), when editing a record that includes a controlled vocabulary field and has either an apostrophe (&) or single-quote ('), the edit will claim success but will not actually edit the record.
+Until the bug is fixed on Catcher, you must turn off Controlled Vocabulary for the field in question until edits are completed.